GabeCee27/Spotify-API/index.md

           });
     });

 In this snippet I took the input from an html page and used it to retrieve an aritist's Spotify detials, including their Spotify ID.
-From this I found the ID within the object for the artist given under object.artists.items[0].id.
+From this I found the ID within the object for the artist given under object.artists.items[0].id .
 With this ID I was able to do more things that related to the specific artist in question.

 ### GET Albums

+    req.open("GET", api_url + "/v1/artists/" + id + "/albums", true);

-When examining the album API I noticed a few things with the object retrieved.
-One of the first things was that to find the albums list, you had to go ----.
-However, this array holds 20 objects no matter the number of albums.
-I found that there is a number of repeated albums and that made it difficult to simply print out the albums for each artist.
+By using the artist's ID, I was able to retrieve all the albums the artist released.
+When examining the album API I noticed a few things with the object sent back.
+One of the first things was that to find the albums list, you had to go object.items and to get the name of the album, object.items.name .
+However, this array holds 20 objects for each artist.
+So, I found that there is a number of repeated albums and that made it difficult to simply go through the array and print out the albums for the artist.

+To solve this issue I made a new array that would go through the one from the object and ignore any repeated items.

+    var albums = [];
+    for(var i =0;i < response.items.length-1; i++){
+        for(var k=0; i<response.items.length-1;){

+             if(albums.length == 0 || (albums[k] != response.items[i].name)){
+                 if(albums.length != 0){k+=1};
+                 albums.push(response.items[i].name);
+             } else {i+=1};
+         }
+    };